James Allman | JA Technology Solutions LLC

 Automating Financial Data Feeds

 This tool is useful for inspecting individual statement files, but organizations that process bank data regularly need automated pipelines.
-I build integrations that pull OFX/QFX data from bank portals or direct-connect APIs, normalize transactions across multiple accounts and institutions, match against ERP records, and feed results into accounting or treasury systems — eliminating manual downloads and imports entirely.
+I build integrations that pull OFX/QFX data from bank portals or direct-connect APIs, normalize transactions across multiple accounts and institutions, match against ERP records, and feed results into accounting or treasury systems, eliminating manual downloads and imports entirely.
+For a deeper look at the OFX and QFX format, the multi-account problem, and when automated bank feeds fall short, read Understanding OFX and QFX Bank Statement Files.
 For other bank and accounting formats, see the BAI2 File Explorer and the QuickBooks Explorer.
 Learn about integration services or get in touch to discuss automating your financial data feeds.

 All tools run entirely in your browser.
 Your data never leaves your machine.
 Need help?
 Ask James.